 Yes, this taco mac is a very budget-friendly dinner, coming in at $1.25 per serving!
 To make it even more budget-friendly, buy and freeze ingredients ahead of time when you find them on sale.
 Then you can make this recipe any time for a steal!

-How to make Taco Mac!
+How to make Taco Mac and Cheese:

 - Cook the macaroni according to the package directions in heavily salted water.
 Drain and set aside.
 Reserve the pasta pan for later in the recipe.

 - While the pasta cooks: saute the onions and peppers in oil.